 Jen Sovada, a Colonel in the US Air Force, is passionate about enabling change within the national security enterprise.
 She loves to connect people so they can work together to find innovative ways to solve problems.
 She is also focused on empowering and supporting people so they attack problems head on, find innovative solutions and unique ways of thinking to tackle obstacles.

-Jeremy McKoy is inquisitive, creative and loves a good challenge.
-His belief in identifying individuals’ strengths and encouraging diversity evolved from leading Air Force teams around the world.
+Jer McKoy is inquisitive, creative and loves a good challenge.
+His belief in identifying individuals’ strengths and encouraging diversity evolved from leading military teams around the world.
 He enjoys connecting people and thinking differently: preferably in the outdoors, ideally with a whiteboard.
 He seeks out promising opportunities, people’s inner potential, and the most efficient way to get to and from work.
-He lives in California with his wife, an author, and dog, which looks like an Ewok.
+He lives in California with his wife.

 Ben Taylor is a full-time Army officer in North Carolina.
 His interest in defense innovation began while writing his masters thesis on the need for militaries to constantly innovate to support the power status of the countries they serve.
 His degrees are in political science and defense studies, but his passions include connecting disparate disciplines for social improvement, the value of networks and motivated people, and the transformative power of good leadership.